The Deadline for Filing GST Returns

-The deadline for filing GST returns extended to 28th February 2021
+The deadline for filing GST returns has been extended to 28th February 2021

-The GST returns should be filed by individuals who are registered under GST every month if their annual aggregate turnover exceeds Rs 1.5 crore during the financial year and it can be filed in forms GSTR-1 and GSTR-3B.
-And the rest of the taxpayers can go for a quarterly GSTR-1 filing while filing GSTR-3B monthly, until December 2020.
+The GST returns should be filed by individuals registered under GST every month if their annual aggregate turnover exceeds Rs 1.5 crore during the financial year, and it can be filed in forms GSTR-1 and GSTR-3B.
+And the rest of the taxpayers can go for a quarterly GSTR-1 filing while filing GSTR-3B monthly until December 2020.

-From the quarter of 1st January 2021, the taxpayers whose annual turnover exceeding Rs.5 crore may choose the QRMP scheme through which they can file both GSTR-3B and GSTR-1 once in a quarter, while continue making monthly calculated tax payment.
+From the quarter of 1st January 2021, the taxpayers whose annual turnover exceeds Rs.5 crore may choose the QRMP scheme through which they can file both GSTR-3B and GSTR-1 once in a quarter while continue making monthly calculated tax payments.

-Till FY 2018-19, an individual registered under composition scheme have to file form GTSR-4 – a quarterly return and form GSTR-9A – an annual return.
-An individual registered under the composition scheme must file a new version of GSTR-4 every year and must pay tax once in a quarter in form CMP-08 giving basic details by 30th April for FY 2019-20 onwards.
+Till FY 2018-19, an individual registered under the composition scheme has to file form GTSR-4 – a quarterly return and form GSTR-9A – an annual return.
+An individual registered under the composition scheme must file a new version of GSTR-4 annually and pay tax once a quarter in form CMP-08, giving basic details by 30th April for FY 2019-20 onwards.